• Skip to primary navigation

 Fill the indention with leftover filling or preserves.
 Bake at 350 degrees for 15 - 20 minutes, or until the edges are nicely browned.

-If you’ve tried these Keto Pop-Tarts or any other recipe on the blog please let me know in the comments below!
+If you’ve tried this Keto Pop-Tarts Recipe, please let me know what you think in the comments below 👇

 Craving more?
 FOLLOW ME on Pinterest, Instagram, Facebook, YouTube, or E-Mail to find more delicious food!